oasis-tcs/sarif-spec/sarif-2.2/prose/sarif-v2.2-editor-draft.md

 ### 3.32.3 Absolute address calculation <a id='absolute-address-calculation'></a>

-Each `address` object has an associated value called its “absolute address” which is the offset of the address from the start of the addressable region.
+Each `address` object has an associated value called its "absolute address" which is the offset of the address from the start of the addressable region.
 The absolute address is calculated by executing the function `CalculateAbsoluteAddress` defined below on `thisObject` or by any procedure with the same result.

 This procedure assumes that the `offsetFromParent` ([§3.32.8](#offsetfromparent-property)) and `parentIndex` ([§3.32.13](#address-object--parentindex-property)) properties are either both present or both absent; if this is not the case, the SARIF file is invalid.